89-Freefall/ContosoUniversity/ContosoUniversity/README.md

 - CRUD works for Students and Instructors.
 TempData messages show for Create, Edit, and Delete.
 - Student Details page shows enrollments with courses using eager loading.
 - I tested sorting, filtering, paging, and all CRUD operations to make sure everything works.

+# Week 7 Assignment
+- Unit Tests: Added two unit tests for QuoteService to verify quote generation.
+- Integration Test: Created an integration test using WebApplicationFactory for the Index page, ensuring IQuoteService is correctly injected and returns a quote.
+- Structured Logging: Added ILogger to IndexModel to log quote information during page load, active in the Development environment.